-- 6. Establish thesis requirements where appropriate in graduate programs to encourage graduate student research; - 7.
-Provide library and media resources needed to support the educational, research, and service functions of the University; - 8.
-Develop cooperative programs with Auburn University at Auburn, with other colleges and universities, and with business, arts, industry, and government, in a manner consistent with the mission of the University; - 9.
-Maintain a physical plant appropriate for the support of quality academic programs. - B. Students - The University will: - 1.
-Produce graduates who are distinguished by abilities and attitudes characteristic of a well-educated person, including: - a.
-A knowledge and understanding of the arts and humanities, of the principles of mathematics, science, and technology, and of their impact on society and the individual; - b.
-An ability to locate, organize, analyze, synthesize, and evaluate information; - c.
+- 1. Produce graduates who are distinguished by abilities and attitudes characteristic of a well-educated person, including: - A knowledge and understanding of the arts and humanities, of the principles of mathematics, science, and technology, and of their impact on society and the individual; - An ability to locate, organize, analyze, synthesize, and evaluate information; - c.
 An understanding of the scientific method and its application; - d.
 An ability to think creatively as well as critically; - e.
 An ability to apply abstract concepts and ideas to specific situations; - f.
 An intellectual curiosity and discipline that result in lifelong inquiry; - g.
 The ability to make ethical decisions; - h.
 The skills necessary for effective communication with others; - i.
 An understanding of those democratic processes and values underlying the concepts of responsible citizenship. - 2.
 Recognize and provide for individual differences in students through: - a.
 Effective advising; - b.
 Academic placement programs; - c.
 Developmental and accelerated courses; - d.
 Accommodation for exceptional students; - e.
 Counseling and health services; - f.
 Career placement services, to include internship and cooperative education opportunities. - 3.
-Evaluate student proficiency in both written and oral communication and encourage the reinforcement of writing and speaking skills throughout the curricula; - 4.
-Pursue funds to provide scholarships for meritorious students with appropriate methods of awarding and publicizing the scholarships; - 5.
-Offer and support opportunities for students to study abroad in programs appropriate to the promotion of international understanding; - 6.
-Provide co-curricular opportunities which enhance academic, ethical, physical, and social development;
+Evaluate student proficiency in both written and oral communication and encourage the reinforcement of writing and speaking skills throughout the curricula; - Pursue funds to provide scholarships for meritorious students with appropriate methods of awarding and publicizing the scholarships; - Offer and support opportunities for students to study abroad in programs appropriate to the promotion of international understanding; - 6.
+Provide co-curricular opportunities which enhance academic, ethical, physical, and social development; - 7.
+Develop and support intramural sports;

-- 7. Develop and support intramural sports; - 8.
-Provide sufficient on-campus housing to promote social interaction and enhance university campus life; - 9.
-Encourage diversity in the student body by recruiting students from varied demographic backgrounds; - 10.
-Provide intercollegiate athletic programs conducted to allow the student-athlete opportunities for the full development of athletic skills in balance with academic progress. - C. Faculty
+- 8. Provide sufficient on-campus housing to promote social interaction and enhance university campus life; - 9.
+Encourage diversity in the student body by recruiting students from varied demographic backgrounds; - Provide intercollegiate athletic programs conducted to allow the student-athlete opportunities for the full development of athletic skills in balance with academic progress.

+C. Faculty

 - 1. Recruit and retain well-prepared, talented, and dedicated faculty; - 2.
 Use adjunct faculty to the extent they enhance academic programs; - 3.
-Provide opportunities for faculty and staff development through seminars, workshops, study abroad, and the annual awarding of sufficient numbers of professional improvement leaves; - 4.
-Include faculty participation in decision-making at the university, school, and departmental levels; - 5.
+Provide opportunities for faculty and staff development through seminars, workshops, study abroad, and the annual awarding of sufficient numbers of professional improvement leaves; - Include faculty participation in decision making at the university, school, and departmental levels; - 5.
 Assess teaching quality and reward teaching excellence.